Sue Black, Baroness Black of Strome: House of Lords

-In 2021 she was appointed to the House of Lords as a crossbencher life peer.
+In 2021, she was appointed to the House of Lords as a crossbencher life peer.
 On 26 April 2021, she was created Baroness Black of Strome, of Strome in the County of Ross-shire.

 On 15 June 2021, she made her maiden speech in the Lords during a debate on the Skills and Post-16 Education Bill.

 Media

 Black starred in BBC Two's History Cold Case, which aired two series between 2010 and 2011.
 In February 2013, she was assessed as one of the 100 Most Powerful Women in the UK by BBC Radio 4's Woman's Hour and in 2014 was also subject of The Life Scientific on the same station.
-In 2014, she appeared in the documentary "After the Wave: Ten years since the Boxing Day Tsunami" examining the forensic response in Thailand to the 2004 Indian Ocean earthquake and tsunami.
+In 2014, she appeared in the documentary After the Wave: Ten years since the Boxing Day Tsunami examining the forensic response in Thailand to the 2004 Indian Ocean earthquake and tsunami.

 In October 2015, Black was the guest for BBC Radio 4's Desert Island Discs.
-Her choices included The Corries, Glenn Miller, Gerry Rafferty, Dire Straits and Cher.
+Her choices include The Corries, Glenn Miller, Gerry Rafferty, Dire Straits and Cher.
 Her favourite was "Highland Cathedral" by Lathallan School.
-In July 2018 Black was the guest on BBC's Hard Talk.
+In July 2018, Black was the guest on the BBC's Hard Talk.

 Black delivered the 2022 series of Royal Institution Christmas Lectures, with the title "Secrets of Forensic Science".

-In April 2024 (repeated March 2025) Black contributed to the BBC Radio 3 series Private Passions, outlining the relationship between her life, her work, and the music she enjoys.
+In April 2024 (repeated March 2025), Black contributed to the BBC Radio 3 series Private Passions, outlining the relationship among her life, her work, and the music she enjoys.